x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 **From Classic EAC**

-To create an outbound connector from the Classic EAC, You need not launch the Classic EAC separately.
+To create an outbound connector from the Classic EAC, you need not launch the Classic EAC separately.
 You can navigate to it from the New EAC by clicking **Classic Exchange admin center** on the left-bottom of the screen.

 1. Go to **Mail flow** \> **Connectors**, and then click **New** ![Add Icon](../../media/ITPro_EAC_AddIcon.gif).